Dashboard Member settings

 Since 1 December 2022, these Regulations have imposed certain electrical safety obligations on landlords of Welsh residential property let to contract holders under:

 The landlord must give a contract holder a copy of the report and written confirmation of any required investigatory or remedial work that has been carried out.
-This must be provided within 7 days of the contract holder’s occupation if an inspection is carried out before the start of their occupation.
-Alternatively, if an inspection is carried out after their occupation begins, the report must be provided within 7 days of the inspection.
+This must be provided within seven days of the contract holder’s occupation if an inspection is carried out before the start of their occupation.
+Alternatively, if an inspection is carried out after their occupation begins, the report must be provided within seven days of the inspection.

 What is being tested during an inspection?

 In both England and Wales, when carrying out a test, the registered electrician will test and inspect the property’s fixed electrical installations (eg plugs, wiring, sockets, and light fittings).
-They are looking for any safety risks such as overloaded electrical installations or defective electrical work.
+They are looking for any safety risks, such as overloaded electrical installations or defective electrical work.

 The electrician can often repair any immediate hazards before they leave the property.